 However, the CDS definition allows colleges to count subsidized loans as meeting need.
 Even though it’s only the interest that the government is subsidizing, the schools get to claim the entire amount in their calculations.
 So you really need to check with the individual schools to find out if it’s using loans as part of the financial aid award to meet 100% of need.

-Now you know why this is a list of colleges as those that “claim” to meet 100% of need and why I’m not necessarily impressed with their generosity.
+Now you know why this is a list of colleges of those that “claim” to meet 100% of need and why I’m not necessarily impressed with their generosity.
 You can find information on all of these colleges and more in the DIY College Rankings Spreadsheet.

 Colleges that Meet 100% of Financial Need